 This is how teachers are treated and this is how teachers are expected to be treated.

 And that is where the massive tragedy lies.

-So while this post is a health update, I somehow find my remarks not off tangent but interwoven with my topic because at the start of this quarantine, I found myself striving for a peaceful mentality.
+Therefore, while this post is a health update, I somehow find my remarks not off tangent and yet interwoven with my topic because at the start of this quarantine, I found myself striving for a peaceful mentality.
 In fact, I remember even writing this: